rustwasm/wasm-bindgen/README.md

 All of these constructs currently create relatively straightforward code on the JS side of things, mostly having a 1:1 match in Rust with JS.

+## CLI Reference

+The `wasm-bindgen` tool has a number of options available to it to tweak the JS that is generated.
+By default the generated JS uses ES modules and is compatible with both Node and browsers (but will likely require a bundler for both use cases).

+Supported flags of the CLI tool can be learned via `wasm-bindgen --help`, but some notable options are:

+* `--nodejs` - this flag will tailor output for Node instead of browsers, allowing for native usage of `require` of the generated JS and internally using `require` instead of ES modules.
+When using this flag no further postprocessing (aka a bundler) should be necessary to work with the wasm.

+* `--browser` - this flag will tailor the output specifically for browsers, making it incompatible with Node.
+This will basically make the generated JS a tiny bit smaller as runtime checks for Node won't be necessary.

+* `--typescript` - when passed a `*.d.ts` file will be generated for the generated JS file.
+This should allow hooking into TypeScript projects to ensure everything still typechecks.

+* `--debug` - generates a bit more JS and wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production

 # License